 Our strategy is the appraisal and exploitation of the assets currently owned.
 Simultaneous with this process, the Company's management expects to continue to use its expertise to acquire further licence interests over areas where there is a short lead-time between the acquisition of the interest and either exploration drilling or initial production from any oil or gas fields that may be discovered.

-"Fully funded for all G&A, OPEX and CAPEX costs for the foreseeable future"
+"Fully funded for all G&A, OPEX and CAPEX costs for at least the next 12 months"

 Contents